scottmuc/scottmuc.github.com/source/_posts/2017-12-09-moving-back-to-berlin.markdown

 In my head this is the last move I'm going to be doing voluntarily.
 I wish to settle down in Berlin and make it the first place I've lived in for longer than 2 years since I lived in Vancouver (which implies I haven't lived in the same city for longer than 18 months in the last 8 years).

+In my first week in Berlin I've found my new home.
+It's an interesting flat in Wilmersdorf.
+It's large, has lots of character, and is well connected to all of Berlin.
+I look forward to having you over :-)

-*This post took 1 pomodoros to complete*
+*This post took 2 pomodoros to complete*